Focus Areas

 Brain Discovery

 The human brain is the most complex organ in our body – and possibly the most complex entity on earth.
 It controls decision making to each and every process that controls our body.
 This organ that weighs just about three pounds has stunned and delighted scientists and engineers for decades and continues to do so.
-Our work encompasses brain computer interfaces, their applications in human-robot interaction, study of brain networks and connectivity, understanding the brain function using brain imaging and data fusion methods, brain stimulation (deep and focused transcranial magnetic stimulation), and cortical arousal during sleep.
+Our work encompasses brain-computer interfaces, their applications in human-robot interaction, the study of brain networks and connectivity, understanding the brain function using brain imaging and data fusion methods, brain stimulation (deep and focused transcranial magnetic stimulation), and cortical arousal during sleep.
 Our work targets understanding the healthy or developing brain as well as one suffering from a disorder.

 Work in the area is conducted in the following research labs as well as part of an upcoming NSF IUCRC center, Building Reliable Advances in Neurotechnologies (BRAIN).
-The center has the following five themes spearheaded by diverse faculty in our department: cyber human systems, AI and Big Data for Brain, Neural Signal Processing and Machine learning, Neural stimulation and Virtual and augmented reality.
+The center has the following five themes spearheaded by diverse faculty in our department: cyber-human systems, AI and Big Data for Brain, Neural Signal Processing and Machine learning, Neural stimulation, and Virtual and augmented reality.
 For more information please see www.nsfbrain.org.

 Research Faculty and Labs